seanbreckenridge/mint/README.md

 I use [`plaid`](http://plaid.com/) to get the account information, and export those to local CSV files.

-`./mint setup` prompts me to setup any accounts, and sets up a git-tracked `./data` directory for my account balances/transactions.
+`./mint setup` prompts me to setup any accounts, and sets up a git-tracked data directory for my account balances/transactions.

-For the `csv-export-setup` step of `./mint setup`, where `<THIS_DIR>` is the absolute path to this repo on my file system; I enter: `<THIS_DIR>/data/transactions.csv` and `<THIS_DIR>/data/balances.csv`
+For the `csv-export-setup` step of `./mint setup`, where `<THIS_DIR>` is the absolute path to this repo on my file system; I enter: `/home/sean/data/mint/transactions.csv` and `/home/sean/data/mint/data/balances.csv`.
+Then, should set `MINT_DATA="${HOME}/data/mint"` to point the python code at that as your data source.

-After `./mint fetch`, if the `./data` directory has untracked changes, it adds a commit to the local git repo, so that I never lose any of the data, when `plaid` stops returning old transactions.
+After `./mint fetch`, if the data directory has untracked changes, it adds a commit to the local git repo, so that I never lose any of the data, when `plaid` stops returning old transactions.

 I run `./mint fetch` is run in the background once [every few hours](https://github.com/seanbreckenridge/dotfiles/blob/master/.local/scripts/supervisor/jobs/linux/mint.job)